 Don’t leave nails damaged or with rough edges.
 File them as soon as possible to prevent further breakage and to keep them from getting snagged on something.

-We already know that long nails are beautiful, but, unfortunately, you can’t always get them to stay the same length.
+Some people like the way long nails look, but it can be hard to get them to the same length.
 It’s better to keep them flush with the finger or just slightly longer.
 This way they’ll be harder to break, plus it’s in style!

 One of the most common techniques people use to keep their nails beautiful is to keep them painted all the time.
-However, this isn’t good for their health.
 When the nails are painted, they can’t “breathe” and this can be counterproductive if they’re already brittle or break easily.

 Moreover, it’s no big surprise that this is the reason they break.
-You should remove the nail polish and let them have a break for a least a few days a month.
+You should remove the nail polish at least once a week.

 If you don’t like how they look or are afraid they’ll break, leave them unpainted overnight and then paint them again the next morning during breakfast.
 Or take advantage of the weekend to leave them natural.